 - Advice on the adherence to laws regulating the prevention of money laundering and of funding of terrorism

-Our services are also complimented by our Corporate Services team which can offer specialised guidance in corporate, regulatory & compliance matters.
+Our services are also complimented by our dedicated CSP arm, Afilexion Alliance Company Limited which is duly authorised by the Malta Financial Services Authority to act as a Company Service Provider and offers specialised guidance in corporate, regulatory & compliance matters.